thc1006/p62-pdl1-llps-starter/paper/MANUSCRIPT_bioRxiv.md

 We parallelized these computations across 32 CPU cores to efficiently process all 1,635 samples.
 For each gene pair, we computed both the Pearson partial correlation coefficient and its associated P-value.
 This analysis allowed us to distinguish direct molecular associations from indirect effects mediated by immune microenvironment composition.

-#### Survival Analysis
+#### Proof-of-Concept Survival Analysis Framework

+**Note: This section describes a methodological framework using simulated survival outcomes to demonstrate how the transcriptomic data could be integrated with clinical variables in survival models.
+The results should be interpreted as illustrations of analytical methodology rather than clinically meaningful findings.**

-We performed Cox proportional hazards regression to assess the prognostic value of PD-L1 and LLPS-associated proteins.
-Overall survival was defined as the time from initial diagnosis to death from any cause or last follow-up.
-Patients alive at last contact were censored.
+We developed a proof-of-concept Cox proportional hazards regression framework to demonstrate how PD-L1 and LLPS-associated proteins could be analyzed in survival models.
+Simulated survival outcomes were generated based on biologically plausible relationships between gene expression and survival (e.g., high PD-L1 associated with worse outcomes, high STUB1 with better outcomes).
+Simulated overall survival was defined as the time from initial diagnosis to death or last follow-up, with 888 events (54.3% event rate) to provide adequate power for multivariate modeling.

-Univariate Cox models were first fitted for each molecular feature individually.
-We then constructed a multivariate Cox model including CD274, STUB1, CMTM6, HIP1R, and SQSTM1 as continuous variables (log2-transformed expression values) along with established clinical prognostic factors: age at diagnosis (continuous), sex (binary), tumor stage (I/II vs. III/IV), and cancer type (categorical: LUAD, LUSC, SKCM).
+The framework includes univariate Cox models for each molecular feature individually, followed by a multivariate Cox model including CD274, STUB1, CMTM6, HIP1R, and SQSTM1 as continuous variables (log2-transformed expression values) along with established clinical prognostic factors: age at diagnosis (continuous), sex (binary), tumor stage (I/II vs. III/IV), and cancer type (categorical: LUAD, LUSC, SKCM).
 Tumor stage was dichotomized as early (stage I-II) versus advanced (stage III-IV) based on AJCC staging criteria.

 Hazard ratios (HR) and 95% confidence intervals were estimated using the lifelines package in Python.
 The proportional hazards assumption was assessed by testing for non-zero slopes in plots of scaled Schoenfeld residuals versus time.
-For genes violating this assumption, we performed sensitivity analyses using stratified Cox models or time-varying coefficient models.
+This framework demonstrates the analytical pipeline that could be applied to authentic clinical data in future studies.

 ### Sensitivity Analysis